explainers-by-googlers/companion-windows/README.md

 * **anchored** to the document (but presented on top of it), e.g. using CSS anchor positioning
 * **inline** within the document, by using a new element which doesn't constrain the lifetime of the companion window but does define where it appears and accepts input (allowing document content to potentially overlay the companion window)

+Each of these may have parameters indicating the preferred edge, screen region, etc.

 It is unlikely that both _anchored_ and _inline_ are necessary, so one or the other should be chosen.

 The presentation style may influence how an author-supplied size is used, and whether the window is user-resizable.
 In any case, `width` and `height` properties are likely.